oVirt/ovirt-site/source/develop/release-management/features/metrics/setting-up-viaq-logging.html.md

        # (or wherever you cloned the git repo if using git)
        ANSIBLE_LOG_PATH=/tmp/ansible-prereq.log ansible-playbook -vvv -e @/root/vars.yaml -i /root/ansible-inventory-origin-39-aio playbooks/prerequisites.yml

-2. Run ansible using the `deploy_cluster.yml` playbook to install OpenShift and the logging components:
+2. Run ansible using the `openshift-node/network_manager.yml` playbook to ensure networking and NetworkManager are configured correctly:

        cd /usr/share/ansible/openshift-ansible
        # (or wherever you cloned the git repo if using git)
+       ANSIBLE_LOG_PATH=/tmp/ansible-network.log ansible-playbook -vvv -e @/root/vars.yaml -i /root/ansible-inventory-origin-39-aio playbooks/openshift-node/network_manager.yml

+3. Run ansible using the `deploy_cluster.yml` playbook to install OpenShift and the logging components:

+       cd /usr/share/ansible/openshift-ansible
+       # (or wherever you cloned the git repo if using git)
        ANSIBLE_LOG_PATH=/tmp/ansible.log ansible-playbook -vvv -e @/root/vars.yaml -i /root/ansible-inventory-origin-39-aio playbooks/deploy_cluster.yml

-3. Check `/tmp/ansible.log` if there are any errors during the run.
+4. Check `/tmp/ansible.log` if there are any errors during the run.
 If this hangs, just kill it and run it again - Ansible is (mostly) idempotent.
 Same applies if there are any errors during the run - fix the machine and/or the `vars.yaml` and run it again.